 Neglect of Basic Needs

-Also common is neglect of basic needs.
+Also common is the neglect of basic needs.
 This includes not feeding or bathing a patient frequently enough.
 Not allowing a patient to use the bathroom or not changing the diaper of an incontinent patient is also neglect.
 Refusing to dress a patient or comb his or her hair is also a form of neglect of basic needs.

 Social/emotional neglect can also occur in a nursing home environment.
 This may include a patient being ignored or being unable to express his or her feelings.
 The patient may be left alone and not allowed to engage with others for long periods of time.

-What to Look Out For: Signs of Nursing Home Neglect
+What to Look Out for: Signs of Nursing Home Neglect

 If you think your loved one is being neglected, look for the following signs: